National Apprenticeship Week 2024: navigating alternative routes to fulfilling STEM careers

 Scrolling through apprenticeship opportunities on the Careermap page only serves to highlight how varied opportunities can be for those considering a role in technology.
 From apprenticeships in digital and technology at consultancy giants, to roles in cyber security, energy, engineering, creative, and banking, I was amazed to realise how vast the apprenticeship offer is.

-Amidst the emergence of AI and the pressing challenges posed by climate change, she tells me of the growing importance of digital skills in tackling these issues.
-This highlights a changing job landscape where a combination of digital proficiency and inventive problem-solving is essential for addressing societal challenges, cementing the idea that those with more creative skill sets need not feel excluded from STEM fields.
+Amidst the emergence of AI and the pressing challenges posed by climate change, we discussed the growing importance of digital skills in tackling these issues, highlighting a changing job landscape where a combination of digital proficiency and inventive problem-solving is essential for addressing societal challenges.
+Our conversation cemented the idea that those with more creative skill sets need not feel excluded from STEM fields.

 How you can introduce alternative routes to STEM careers in your classroom

-Why not harness the momentum brought about by this shift in the job market?
-Consider how you can introduce alternative routes to STEM subjects in your classroom going forward.
-There are a number of ways that you can get involved!
+National Apprenticeship Week is a perfect time to reflect on and harness the momentum brought about by this shift in the job market.
+Consider how you and your school can introduce the subject of alternative routes to STEM subjects going forward.

-For instance, National Apprenticeship Week provide resources specifically for schools, teachers, and students to get involved with the initiative and learn more about the opportunities that they can look at heading into further education.
+For instance, you could start with National Apprenticeship Week's bank of resources specifically for schools, teachers, and students to get involved with the initiative and learn more about the opportunities that they can look at heading into further education.

-Further, Isaac Computer Science are running an 'Alternatives to traditional university degrees' event on February 20, open to both students and teachers.
+Isaac Computer Science are also running their 'Alternatives to traditional university degrees' event on February 20, open to both students and teachers of computer science.
 Here, you'll get an overview of the many career options open to your students, and how you can champion them going forward.

 How will you be taking part?